asad-sharif/asad-sharif/README.md

 # Hey there!
 I'm Asad 🤝
-### I'm on an exciting journey to become a proficient front-end developer.
-This repository serves as a brief intro
+### I am currently honing my skills as a front-end developer and would like to showcase my work through this repository.

-## Strengths 💪
+## Current Strengths 💪
 - **Languages:** HTML, CSS, JavaScript
 - **Libraries & Frameworks:** Bootstrap, React
 - **UI/UX Design:** Figma